No snow? No problem: Alternative winter holidays in the Alps

 Spot all kinds of wildlife while you are not speeding down snowy hillsides (Undiscovered Mountains)

-Their habitats flattened and deforested for ski slopes, you won’t see much wildlife while skiing.
+With their habitats flattened and deforested for ski slopes, you won’t see much wildlife while skiing.
 “If you’re interested in walking in nature you might see more signs of wildlife lower down where they can access food,” says Sally, and that means ditching the snowline.
 On wolf-tracking holidays – run from a secret location in the French Alps – when you howl, the wolves howl back.

 If you don’t like early starts, winter is great for photography holidays, and you can capture the golden hours around sunrise and sunset at civilised times of day.
 Just grab a polarising filter, and a spare battery (cold temperatures can do a number on your power sources).
 Ljubljana-based Esenko Workshops run winter photography tours in Slovenia’s Julian Alps, in a bid to promote year-round tourism to areas not often visited in winter.

-And if it does snow while you’re out photographing, walking, and bathing – well, that’s just the icing on the cake.
+And if it does snow while you’re out photographing, walking and bathing – well, that’s just the icing on the cake.

 Eloise Barker is a writer for Responsible Travel